Internships

 ◊ A copy of both sides of the student’s ID

-◊ The civil liability certificate, which must include the mandatory reference to “internships” and be specific to internships abroad
+◊ The civil liability insurance certificate, which must include the mandatory mention “internships” and be specific to internships abroad

 ◊ Proof of social security coverage

-◊ A copy of your European Health Insurance Card (internship in Europe) or a copy of your extended health coverage or private insurance (internship outside Europe)
+◊ A copy of your European Health Insurance Card (for internships in Europe) or a copy of your extended health coverage or private insurance policy (for internships outside Europe)

 ◊ Before you leave, you must register on ARIANE (free registration) to notify the Ministry of Foreign Affairs of your travel plans: